-- Not sharing sex toys, or washing them and covering them with a fresh condom before anyone uses them
+- Do not share sex toys, or always wash them and cover them with a fresh condom before anyone uses them

-- Getting regular testing for STIs and encouraging partners to do the same
+- Have regular sexually transmitted infection (STI) tests and encourage your sexual partners to do the same

 Zava offers a convenient and discreet service to test for sexually transmitted infections.
 You will receive your test kit by post.
 Follow the instructions provided with the test kit and collect a sample (depending on the test kit this could be a blood, saliva, urine sample or genital swab).
 The test kit comes with an envelope, ready to send to our partner laboratory which will analyse your sample.
 Once your result has come back, you will be able to view it in your secure Zava account.
 We will never send medical or personal information via email.